 A village of Ushguli surrounded by huge mountains is definitely worth visiting even if you don’t plan to walk the whole trek.
 There are regular marshrutkas (minibusses) from Mestia.
 I recommend doing a day trip to the

-Accommodation in Ushguli
+Hotels and Hostels in Ushguli

 There are many accommodation possibilities in Ushguli.
 Some of them very old and some modern.
 We stayed in one of the more modern ones in Mshvidoba and we can definitely recommend this place.

 The capital of Georgia is a modern Western metropolis.
 It’s totally different from the Georgian countryside.
 Tbilisi can be the starting point for day trips to the surrounding sights.

 Tbilisi itself is very interesting with its architecture.
 The combination of historic buildings with modern ones is really done well.
 The entire city center can be reached by foot or you can use the subway, which costs close to nothing.